Social Media (Via Exilian)

 Workshops for Historians and Game Developers

 Coding Medieval Worlds is a workshop series that brings together game developers and historians.
 Run as a fully online forum for discussing shared problems and ideas, CMW has had attendees from almost every part of the world discussing the issues of representing and encoding medieval themes into historical and medieval-fantasy gaming.
-The workshops are run as a collaboration between the University of Vienna Digital Humanities group (for CMW 1-4) or the Austrian Academy of Sciences' Institute for Iranian Studies (for CMW5) and the Exilian creative and game development collective.
+The workshops have been run as a collaboration between the University of Vienna Digital Humanities group (for CMW 1-4) and then the Austrian Academy of Sciences' Institute for Iranian Studies (for CMW5 onwards) and the Exilian creative and game development collective.

 The Coding Medieval Worlds workshop format is based on having discussion groups on a range of topics, with a number of keynote talks and panels throughout the weekend and surrounding events to help provoke further thought.
 The community around the workshops is ongoing between events, including a discord server for attendees and a public web forum space maintained for ongoing discussions.